Ravaelles/Filterable/README.md

 {
 	use Filterable; // Add trait
 ```
+Every model that you want to be filterable will need this trait.

 ---

-It's time to define filters to be used (variable `$filters`).
-We will define example filters that will almost definitely
+**(5)** &nbsp; It's time to define filters to be used (variable `$filters`).
+We will define some example filters so you can see how it works.
-In your controller, e.g. in index method:
+In your controller, just where you retrieve the records, add this:
 ``` php
 $filters = [